Maalot Educational Network | Evaluated Learning Experience

 Talmud II (TAL202)

 September 2020 - Present.

-Upon successful completion of the course, students will be able to elucidate and describe accurately the give-and-take dynamics of the Talmudic sections (shakla v’tarya), individuate the commentators and recognize how and why each commands the position he does.
-As a result of the student's increasing proficiency in Talmudic iyun methodology students will be able to analyze the content and structure of the subtleties of Talmudic argumentation, dissect and compare various opinions, demonstrate proficiency in independent study in Aramaic, reconstruct Talmudic legal dialogues and summarize legal opinions.
+Upon successful completion of the course, students will be able to: elucidate and describe accurately the give-and-take dynamics of the Talmudic sections (shakla v’tarya); individuate the commentators and recognize how and why each commands the position they do.
+As a result of increasing proficiency in Talmudic iyun methodology, students will be able to: analyze the content and structure of the subtleties of Talmudic argumentation; dissect and compare various opinions; demonstrate proficiency in independent study in Aramaic; and reconstruct Talmudic legal dialogues and summarize legal opinions.

 In the lower division baccalaureate/associate degree category, 6 semester hours in Talmud, Judaic Studies, Religious Studies or Theology (3/21).